busyxu/QSF/README.md

 - [Z3] library for input file parsing and model validation, i.e., Z3 v3.6.2.
 - [LLVM] for JIT execution of SMT formulas, i.e., LLVM v6.0.0.
-- [NLopt2] for solving multi-objective optimization problems, NLopt2 is developed based on NLopt.
+- [NLopt2] for solving multi-objective optimization problems, MOCEA is developed based on NLopt.

 ## Building

-You can build the project using a command like,
+You can build the project using a command like, (Note: The paths of z3, llvm and NLopt2 need to be replaced with the paths in your environment)

 ```bash
 mkdir build; cd build